 The Lapidus or LapiplastyTM Procedure Can Have Dramatic, Positive Outcomes

-Complications (note Not Dr. Thomas' Patients)
+Potential Complications of Traditional Lapidus Procedures (note Not Dr. Thomas' Patients)

 Video of LapiplastyTM Procedure (courtesy of Treace Medical)